 In European and national projects, we are working on heat storage systems that are able not only to bridge seasons but also be applied on a large scale, with up to thousands of households or hectares of horticulture receiving their heat from storage in the winter months.
 No particularly complex technology needs to be used to make underground heat storage possible on a large scale.

 DETERMINE LOCATIONS AND OPPORTUNITIES

 It is particularly important to determine precisely where the subsurface is suitable for heat storage and where it can best be combined with the above-ground infrastructure.
 Linking existing technologies and knowledge already seems to yield a lot.
-ECN part of TNO has unique knowledge of the subsurface and wants to take this further by demonstrating even more accurately where the layers in the subsurface are sufficiently suitable for large-scale storage.
-ECN part of TNO also has key expertise in the field of relevant heat sources such as geothermal energy, heat pumps and heat grids.
+TNO has unique knowledge of the subsurface and wants to take this further by demonstrating even more accurately where the layers in the subsurface are sufficiently suitable for large-scale storage.
+TNO also has key expertise in the field of relevant heat sources such as geothermal energy, heat pumps and heat grids.
 This allows us to assess where and how seasonal storage can best be integrated into the heat infrastructure.